ircv3/ircv3-specifications/extensions/chghost-3.2.md

     :nick!old_user@old_host.local CHGHOST new_user new_host.local

-The `new-user` parameter represents the user's "username" or "ident" which may or may not have changed in the CHGHOST process.
+The `new_user` parameter represents the user's "username" or "ident" which may or may not have changed in the CHGHOST process.

 The `new_host.local` parameter represents the new hostname for the user which